YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Installation and Usage.md

   - Usage Introduction
 ---

-Yes Steve Model requires both the client and the server to be installed in order to use all functions normally.
+Yes Steve Model needs to be installed on both the client and the server in order to use all functions normally.

 If you **only install it on the client**, you need to enter the single-player game and load the model before you can use it on the server!

 ## Platform and JVM Support

-Versions 1.1.5 and earlier support major mainstream platforms such as Windows, Linux, MacOS, Android, and IOS (Pojav and other related launchers).
-However, since version 1.2.0 and subsequent versions, only Windows (client and server) and Linux (server) are temporarily supported.
+Versions 1.1.5 and earlier support major mainstream platforms such as Windows, Linux, MacOS, Android, and iOS (Pojav and other related launchers).
+However, since version 1.2.0, only Windows (client and server) and Linux (server) are supported.
 Support for other platforms is still under development.

 We have tested JVMs such as Oracle, Azul Zulu, Microsoft, and Dragonwell.
 If you encounter the error `Exception message: java.lang.RuntimeException: err: 54` when running YSM, you can switch to one of the above JVMs.